kmjohnson25/Play_Narrative/ACTUAL-research-assessment.md

 ## Basic information

-Name:
+Name: Kristen Johnson

-CNetID:
+CNetID: kmjohnson25

-Section:
+Section: 1

-Research project title:
+Research project title: The Role of Pretend Play in Narrative Development: Comparing Gestural and Symbolic Pathways in Children With and Without Early Unilateral Brain Injury

-Submission date:
+Submission date: 4/5/25

-Submission number (1-4):
+Submission number (1-4): 2

-Project GitHub repository URL:
+Project GitHub repository URL: https://github.com/kmjohnson25/Play_Narrative.git

-Filename of manuscript .qmd:
+Filename of manuscript .qmd: The_Role_of_Pretend_Play_in_Narrative.qmd

-Filename of knitted .pdf:
+Filename of knitted .pdf: The_Role_of_Pretend_Play_in_Narrative.pdf

 ## AI Statement

-Describe whether and how you used AI/LLMs when completing this project:
+Describe whether and how you used AI/LLMs when completing this project: I used chatGPT to help troubleshoot coding issues that arose while working on my manuscript.

 Optionally (for engagement points) reflect on your use of AI:
+While I normally don't use (or even want to use ) AI for schoolwork, as I worry that it would take away from the learning experience, I cannot imagine doing any coursework that requires coding sans AI.
+The tool not only helps me catch obvious typos in my own code that I have stopped seeing, but has also helped train me in many ways on how to write better code to begin with.